Gualdim Pais: Biography

-He was ordained the fourth Grand Master in Portugal of the Order of Knights Templar in 1157, which then was ruled from Braga.
+He was ordained the fourth Grand Master in Portugal of the Order of Knights Templar in 1157, which then was ruled from Braga, where the Archbishop D. Paio Mendes gave them land corresponding today to the Hospital of Saint Marcus.
 He founded the Castle of Tomar in 1160, then near the frontier with the Muslim states, and transferred the seat of the order there.
 The famous Round Church of the Castle of Tomar, inspired by similar structures in Jerusalem, was built under his supervision.
 He issued a feudal charter (foral), to the town of Tomar in 1162.
 During his life, he supervised the building or restoration of several other frontier castles for the Templars: the Almourol, Idanha, Ceres, Monsanto and Pombal (founding the settlement of Pombal and issuing a foral in 1174).

 Besieged in 1190 by vastly superior forces under the Almohad King of Morocco Yusuf I, he and his knights managed to defeat the monarch's forces, thus defending the north of the fledgling Kingdom.

 He died in Tomar in the year 1195.
 His grave is located in the Church of Santa Maria do Olival in that city.